-108 Reyna, Ryan, Key Issues in Aggregating Indicators for Accountability Determinations under ESSA, Council of Chief State School Officers, Washington D.C., 2016.
-Accessed March 1, 2017
+&lt;sup>108 Reyna, Ryan, Key Issues in Aggregating Indicators for Accountability Determinations under ESSA, Council of Chief State School Officers, Washington D.C., 2016.
+Accessed March 1, 2017 professional and technical expertise of practitioners and is informed by analyses of past performance distribution.

-109 Blank, Rolf K. "Developing a system of education indicators: Selecting, implementing, and reporting indicators."
+&lt;sup>109 Blank, Rolf K. "Developing a system of education indicators: Selecting, implementing, and reporting indicators."
 Educational Evaluation and Policy Analysis 15, no. 1 (1993): 65-80.

-110 Evidence from the School Improvement Grant 1003(g) program in Illinois indicates schools experience spurts of rapid improvement that are then sustained or even regress slightly, which then become the foundation for additional periods of more noticeable improvement.
+&lt;sup>110 Evidence from the School Improvement Grant 1003(g) program in Illinois indicates schools experience spurts of rapid improvement that are then sustained or even regress slightly, which then become the foundation for additional periods of more noticeable improvement.
 Improvement does not occur in constant, equal intervals.